 …was born in San Francisco and was encouraged in the classical arts by her mother, a Russian emigree.
 Stefanie furthered her ballet training at Southern Methodist University, and received a Masters Degree in Dance from the University of Houston.
 She also spent three years at the Houston Ballet Academy.

-Upon returning to Dallas, she spent ten years dancing for Krassovska Ballet Jeunesse, under the direction of Nathalie Krassovska, former prima ballerina of the Ballet Russes de Monte Carlo and the London Festival Ballet.
-Stefanie has danced in such classics as The Sleeping Beauty, Cinderella, Giselle, Paquita, Pas de Quatre, Chopiniana and Nutcracker, as well as numerous contemporary works.
+Ms. Best was coached extensively by Mdme.
+Krassovska in both the Romantic and Classical styles.
+She has danced in The Sleeping Beauty, Cinderella, Giselle, Paquita, Pas de Quatre, Chopiniana and Nutcracker, as well as numerous contemporary works.
 She also spent two seasons as a dancer with the Dallas Opera, including roles in Turandot, Un Ballo en Maschera, and Ariodante.

 In 1995, Ms. Best founded the Allen Conservatory of Dance.
 Her students have been accepted into some of the most prestigious ballet programs in the country, many on scholarship.
-In 1999, she founded the Allen Civic Ballet, and functions as its President and Artistic Director.
-The Allen Conservatory of Dance is the Official School of The Allen Civic Ballet, which receives free rehearsal space and other commodities from the Conservatory.
+She has coached many dancers who placed Top 12 or Top 24 in both Junior and Senior Classical Categories at YAGP.

 …began dancing with Stefanie Best in 1995 with the Krassovska Ballet Jeunesse, and began teaching for her at the Allen Conservatory of Dance in 1999.
 She has a BFA in Ballet from Texas Christian University, and over 25 years of teaching experience with children and adults of all ages.
 She was accepted to the School of American Ballet at age 12, and received many scholarships throughout her training.
 She studied with Kathy Chamberlain, Jerry ByWaters Cochran, Lisa Fuscillo, Ellen Page Garrison, Nathalie Krassovska, June Nelson, Fernando Schaffenberg and others performing principal roles such as Swanilda, Black Swan, Snow Queen, Sugar Plum Fairy, and both leading and support roles in many other ballets such as Les Sylphides, Sleeping Beauty, La Boutique Fantasque, Don Quixote, Faust, Pas de Quatre as well as many roles created specifically for her.

 …studied classical ballet from childhood through her teen years and returned as an adult to study at the Allen Conservatory of Dance and at Collin College.
 Linda has danced in the Nutcracker, The Sleeping Beauty, Cinderella, Coppelia and excerpts from Pas de Quartre, and Paquita.

 …began his career at the age of 17 in Colorado under the direction of W. Lawrence Boyette and Carla Parks.
 Richard studied both Cecchetti and Vaganova styles under such notables as Natasha Krassovska, Igor Youskevitch, Leon Danilean, Bill Martin-Viscount, and Jutec Kasamon.
 He also studied Martha Graham technique under James Nearing.
 He has performed with companies in Denver, Dallas, Oklahoma City, Pittsburgh, Little Rock, Shreveport, Lubbock, Chattanooga and been a Guest Artist with numerous ballet companies across the country.
 His most notable principal roles were in Swan Lake, Sleeping Beauty, Giselle, Nutcracker, La Bayadere, Don Quixote, Les Sylphides, Flower Festival, and Paquita.
 Mr. Trimmer has also choreographed a number of ballets and Pas de Deux.